zhullyb/monyhar/monyhar/chrome/browser/ui/README.md

-This directory contains the implementation of the Chromium UI.
+This directory contains the implementation of the Monyhar UI.
 Code in the root of this directory is toolkit- and platform-independent.
 There are subdirectories with implementations for specific toolkits and OSes.
 Code in the root of this directory should *not* be aware of platform-specific implementation details or